DataDog/terraform-provider-datadog/DEVELOPMENT.md

 # Development

 Terraform provides helpful [Extending Terraform][1] documentation for best practices around writing provider code.
-This document provides some guidelines for working with this project.
+This document provides some guidelines for working with this project. **NOTE**: We currently support [Protocol Version 5][13].

 ## Prerequisites: